Time Blocking 101 – Where Does Your Time Really Go?

 Final Thoughts

-It helps you to work within your own limits, and make the best use out of the time that you do have to work on things.
-This way of working helps you to protect your energy, and focus on the things that matter in a more intentional way.
+Time blocking helps you work within your own limits, and make the best use out of the time that you do have.
+It helps you protect your energy, and focus on the things that matter in a more intentional way.

 Let me know what you noticed with your time audit – comment below ⬇️